 Europe is a great destination for first time travellers.
 Especially if you are travelling solo for the first time, Europe is the perfect place to start.
 This part of the world offers new cultures, languages and cuisine at every border crossing.
-Also, Europe has a very reliable public transport system that makes travelling in Europe a breeze.
+So, are you wondering where to go for your first time in Europe?
+We’ve got you covered!

 Some of these destinations you would have heard of before and some might be new to you.
 All of the cities listed are bucket list destinations for their own reason.
 Some offer more of a challenge, others are extremely comfortable to travel solo, even if this is your first trip alone.